-- Myth: Mediation is a Waste of Time.
+5. Myth: Mediation is a Waste of Time.

 Reality: Even if no agreement cases is reached in mediation, it is rarely a waste of time.

-- Myth: Mediation communication can be used in court.
+6. Myth: Mediation communication can be used in court.

 Reality: Mediation communication is confidential.

-- Myth: The Mediator will Tell the Parties What to Do
+7. Myth: The Mediator will Tell the Parties What to Do

 Reality: Decisions are made by the parties, not the Mediator.

-Reality: It is often better to resolve complex, high-end cases in mediation.
+Reality: It is often better to resolve complex, high end cases in mediation.

 Anything that can be decided by a judge can be resolved through mediation.
 Whether you have child custody issues that are difficult to agree upon or complex finances to split, mediation is still an option.
 This is also where it would be useful to have a lawyer present, since they can make suggestions based on the intricacies of the law.
 While it may seem intimidating, mediators and attorneys are very good at simplifying complex legal jargon down to a level that the average person can understand.
 Do not feel that the complicated legal aspects will disadvantage you and that the only option is to let attorneys hash it out in court.

-Myth: Words Mean Nothing.
+9. Myth: Words Mean Nothing.

 Reality: As a mediator I have seen the power of the apology many times, first hand.

 An apology can be magical, cleansing, and healing.
-Practicing the 12-Step directive to “make a list of all persons we have harmed, become willing to make amends to them all, and make direct amends wherever possible” maybe one of the best life practices you can incorporate.
+Practicing the 12-Step directive to “make a list of all persons we have harmed, become willing to make amends to them all, and make direct amends wherever possible” may be one of the best life practices you can incorporate.
 In fact, adopting this philosophy can drastically improve relationships.
 A genuine apology can be very powerful and go a long way towards repairing a relationship.
 Even if you don’t want reconciliation, an apology can bring closure and internal peace as well as reduce the possibility of negative repercussions in the future.

-- Myth: All Mediators are the Same.
+10. Myth: All Mediators are the Same.